kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/01-part-foundation-react/08-styling-react/71-style-react-modal.md

 outline: none;
 ```

+## Override styles
-* We could target that style but ReactModal gives us access to `className` where we supply it our name and our custom class will override their default styles
+* We could target that style but `ReactModal` gives us access to `className` where we supply it our name and our custom class will override their default styles

 ```
 // MORE CODE